Modern social statistics of Native Americans: General demographics

 Native American population demographics are studied by the federal government in conjunction with the Native Alaskan population.
 According to 2008 US Census projections, those who are Native American and Alaska Natives alone number 3.08 million of the total US population of 304 million, or 1.01 percent of the nation's entire population.
 Those who are Native American alone or in combination with other races measure as 4.86 million individuals, or 1.60 percent of the nation's entire population.
 The Native population continues to grow yearly.
 The Census Bureau projects that American Indian and Alaska Natives will reach 5 million individuals by 2065.

 At the present time there are 574 federally recognized tribes.
 The population of Native Americans however extends beyond those with this federal recognition.
 Certain tribes have much larger population bases than others.
 The United States Census has documented 1.93 million individuals that are American Indian or Alaskan Native alone (not in combination with other races) with specified tribes.
 The tribe with the largest population base, for 2008, was the tribe of Navajo people with 307,555 individuals.
 The Cherokee tribe had the second largest population, with 262,224 individuals.
 Follow in third and fourth are the Sioux tribe and Chippewa tribe with 114,047 individuals and 107,322 individuals, respectively.
+By 2020, Aztecs were the largest ethnic group in the Native American category, numbering 378,122 individuals.
 The remainder of the Native American tribes have populations below one hundred thousand.
 This does not account for those who do not have specified tribes or are of multiple races.

 The distribution of age of Native Americans and Alaskan Natives differs from the general population of the United States, according to 2008 Census data.
 Of those who are strictly Native American or Alaskan Native, 28.3% are below the age of 18.
 64.3% are between 18 and 64 years of age, while the remaining 7.4% are 65 years of age and older.
 This is a notably younger population than the overall population.
 The median age of Native Americans and Alaskan Native is 31.2, while the male median age is 30.0 and female median age is 32.8.

 Native Americans and Alaskan Natives also differ in their household composition.
 Of the 795,764 documented households 68.5% are family households with the remaining 31.5% non family households.
 The 545,403 family households are divided between married-couple families, male-headed households, and female-headed households.
 Over half, 58.9% specifically, are married-couple families.
 Male-headed households are 10.8% of family households, while female-headed households are 30.3% of family households.
 Alternatively, non family households are constituted of those living alone and householders living with non family.
 Of the 250,361 non family households, 80.0% are living alone and 20.0% are non family not living alone.